mozilla/id-specs/browserid/index.md

 - Public Key: the public portion of an asymmetric cryptographic keypair used in a digital signature algorithm.

-- Identity Certificate: a digitally signed statement that binds a given public-key to a given Identity.
+- Identity Certificate: a digitally signed statement that binds a given Public Key to a given Identity.

-- Primary Authority: a signer of Identity Certificates for identities that are directly within this authority's domain, e.g. <tt>example.com</tt> certifies <tt>*@example.com</tt>.
+- Identity Provider: a signer of Identity Certificates for identities that are directly within this authority's domain, e.g. <tt>example.com</tt> certifies <tt>*@example.com</tt>.

-- Secondary Authority: a signer of Identity Certificates for identities that are ''not'' directly within this authority's domain.
+- Fallback Identity Provider: a signer of Identity Certificates for identities that are ''not'' directly within this authority's domain.

 - Audience/Relying Party: a system, typically a web site, that needs to verify an Identity.

-- Identity Assertion: a digitally signed statement that a login is requested to a particular relying party.
+- Identity Assertion: a digitally signed statement indicating a request to login to a particular relying party.

 - Backed Identity Assertion: an Identity Assertion combined with the requisite Identity Certificates that enable a Relying Party to fully verify the Identity Assertion.

 Objects / Messages
 -

-BrowserID defines messages using the [http://www.ietf.org/dyn/wg/charter/jose-charter JOSE specifications] for signing JSON-formatted objects.
+BrowserID defines messages using the [JOSE specifications](http://www.ietf.org/dyn/wg/charter/jose-charter) for signing JSON-formatted objects.

 ### Public Key ###